Grand Duke Sergei Alexandrovich of Russia: Marriage

 They spent their honeymoon in Ilinskoye, Sergei's 2400 acre country estate forty miles west of Moscow on the left bank of the Moskva River, that he inherited from his mother.
 The couple later settled in Saint Petersburg in a mansion occupying the southeast corner of the Fontanka Canal and the Nevsky Prospekt, a short drive from his former apartments in the Winter Palace.
 The Beloselsky Belozersky mansion, bought by Sergei to live with his wife, was renamed Sergeivsky Palace.
 The couple also had Ferme, a villa located in the grounds of Peterhof that Sergei had inherited from his mother.
 They usually entertained at Ilinskoe during the summer months, with guests occupying various wooden villas dotted around the park.
 There was also Usovo, a substantial stone and brick house with an innovative central heating, that Sergei had built on the opposite bank of the Moskva River.

 The couple was close to Alexander III and Maria Feodorovna, and the Tsar trusted Sergei more than his other brothers.
-In 1886, Alexander III appointed him Commander of the Preobrazhensky Life Guard Regiment, entrusting him with introducing the Tsarevich (the future Nicholas II) to army life.
+In 1886, Alexander III appointed him commander of the Preobrazhensky Life Guard Regiment, entrusting him with introducing the Tsarevich (the future Nicholas II) to army life.
 Sergei and Ella represented Russia in 1887 during Queen Victoria's Golden Jubilee and in 1888, they were sent to the Holy Land on the occasion of the consecration of the Church of Mary Magdalene in Jerusalem built in memory of Empress Maria Alexandrovna.
 By 1892, eight years into the marriage, Sergei was already certain that they would not have children and he left a will making the children of his brother Paul his heirs after his and his wife's deaths.

+Sexuality

+It was likely that Sergei was gay or bisexual.
+Count Witte wrote that Sergei "was always surrounded by compartively young men, who were excessively affectionate towards him."
+In her memoirs, Countess Lily de Nostitz said: "It was well known that the Grand Duke Sergei was one of those unhappy men cursed with the failing of loving only their own sex."

+The diary of prominent St. Petersburg hostess Alexandra Bogdanovich refers to Sergei's alleged affairs with his aide-de-camps Martynov and Balyasny; while after Sergei was appointed Governor of Moscow, Count Vladimir Lamsdorf punned: "Moscow used to stand on seven hills, and now it has to stand on one hillock" – (the Russian word for 'hillock' sounding similar to the French word for bugger).
+Some reports suggest his sexuality might have conflicted with his intense religious beliefs and the expectations of his position.